RULES & REGULATIONS OF THE ARSCLASSICA INTERNATIONAL COMPETITION SENIOR

 The competition takes place entirely online.

-ArsClassica International Competition is open to young instrumentalists of all nationalities and countries aged 18 to 35.
+The ArsClassica International Competition is open to young musicians of all nationalities and countries aged between 18 and 35 in the following disciplines: Piano, Violin, Viola, Cello.

 The Jury of ArsClassica International Competition is composed by ArsClassica's founders and the most distinguished members of the association, internationally renowned musicians and performing artists.
 The Jury is chaired by ArsClassica and VideoClassica founders, classical music audio and video producers: